 Step 3: Apply to the CDIO Council.

-When a school decides to join the Initiative, it formally applies to the CDIO Council by completing a questionnaire.
+When a school decides to join the Initiative, it formally applies to the CDIO Council by completing the questionnaire.
 The questionnaire seeks information on how the institution plans to participate in the Initiative, the programs to which it plans to apply CDIO, and the resources it will devote to its involvement.

 All schools willing to commit to CDIO are welcome to apply.
 We particularly encourage schools to join that will apply CDIO to engineering disciplines not currently represented in the Initiative.